Notable People

 Taub's current standing extends beyond Broadway's 2024 awards season.
 Her site notes that Suffs was filmed for PBS Great Performances, is touring nationally in 2025 and 2026, and that the original company became the first Broadway show to perform in the United Nations General Assembly Hall.
 PBS now presents the production as part of its current national performance slate.

-That matters because it confirms that Taub is not just a one-season phenomenon.
+That matters because it confirms that Taub has become more than a one-season success.
 She has become a durable writer-performer with a recognizable artistic lane: politically literate, musically agile, historically alert, and emotionally communal.

 Her songs are contemporary without being disposable.
 Her politics are explicit without being inert.
 That combination is rare.